-The following sections discuss advantages and disadvantages of 64-bit performance.
+The following sections discuss advantages and disadvantages of 64-bit to application performance.

 Arithmetic and logical operations on 64-bit quantities are more efficient.

 Operations use full-register widths, the full-register set, and new instructions.

 Parameter passing of 64-bit quantities is more efficient.

 Parameter passing of small data structures and floating point quantities is more efficient.

 Additional integer and floating point registers.

 For amd64, PC-relative addressing modes for more efficient position-independent code.

 64-bit applications require more stack space to hold the larger registers.